EtherTyper/CoreML.js/README.md

 A JavaScript helper library and soon runtime for Apple's .mlmodel format.

-Using the protobuf files for .mlmodel, available under the following license:
+Using the protobuf files for .mlmodel, available under the following New BSD-like license:

 ```
 Copyright (c) 2017, Apple Inc. All rights reserved.